SNUDerek/MLPy/README.md

 - `tools.batchGenerator` : an iterator for minibatch gradient descent
 - `tools.train_test_split` : splits data according to the `train_size` parameter (as a decimal percent)

-- `linalg.Vector` : do basic vector operations (*this is based on the Udacity Linear Algebra Refresher code*)
+- `linalg.Vector` : do basic vector operations (*based on the Udacity Linear Algebra Refresher code*)
-- `linalg.Line` : do basic line operations (*this is based on the Udacity Linear Algebra Refresher code*)
+- `linalg.Line` : do basic line operations (*based on the Udacity Linear Algebra Refresher code*)

 - `regression.ZeroRuleforRegression` : baseline estimation (predicts average y-value for any x)
-- `regression.LinearRegression` : multivariate linear regression with (stochastic/minibatch) gradient descent and l2 regularization
+- `regression.LinearRegression` : multivariate, with (stochastic/minibatch) gradient descent and l2 regularization
-- `regression.LogisticRegression` : multivariate logistic regression with (stochastic/minibatch) gradient descent and l2 regularization
+- `regression.LogisticRegression` : multivariate, with (stochastic/minibatch) gradient descent and l2 regularization

 - `neural.MultiLayerPerceptron` : multivariate MLP with stochastic minibatch gradient descent